canopas/android-developer-roadmap-2023/README.md

 ### Practicle 15
 #### Implement user profile UI
+* The app will use a one Activity
 * Display a user's profile picture, name, and bio.
 * Use placeholder for profile image and dummy profile data.
 * Add day/night theme support